Tips on how to make the season bright, indoors and out

 Every year, holiday lighting manufacturers introduce more varieties of bulbs, strands, colors and accessories.
 Luckily for the seasonal lighting industry (and those who love cruising the neighborhood, looking at lit-up houses), nobody seems to be willing to forego Christmas lights altogether, no matter their financial woes.

 Professional decorators say that there’s a trend towards nostalgic, natural-looking decorations rather than the energy-guzzling displays of the past.
 That means that LEDs are getting more popular and the Las Vegas marquee-style house is going extinct.
-The variety of products available leaves people at a loss when choosing the right lights for the job, so we’ve supplied you with a few tips on lighting each area of the house.
+The variety of products available leaves people at a loss when choosing the right lights for the job, so a few lighting professionals have given their tips on lighting each area of the house.

 Front Yard Trees